 Reactive vs. Proactive Healthcare

 Occupational healthcare is fundamentally a focused effort on maintaining employee health.
 There are the reactive components of occupational health, such as responding to employee injuries and illnesses.
-When an employee suffers a workplace injury, then need care.
+When an employee suffers a workplace injury, then needs care.
 The employee has to receive post-injury treatment and ultimately return to full productive work status.

 Taking injury care a step further, the next stage of occupational health is evaluating how injuries occur and taking proactive measures to prevent them or reduce their severity.
-Occupational healthcare programs focused on prevention and mitigation can be potent tools for reducing overall occupational healthcare spending and enhancing employee health and productivity.
+Occupational healthcare programs focused on prevention, and mitigation can be potent tools for reducing overall occupational healthcare spending and enhancing employee health and productivity.

 Beyond injury, occupational health also focuses on employee and workplace assessments.
 A skilled occupational healthcare provider can engage in workplace ergonomic assessments, formal or informal, to enhance working conditions for all employees.
 In addition, providers can engage in evaluations such as respirator fit testing or audiometric (hearing) testing.
 These programs ensure that employees receive good protection from workplace hazards, such as toxic dust or loud noises.